 An EDAM Load Serving Entity Scheduling Coordinator must meet or have met the certification requirements in Section 4.5.1 for a Scheduling Coordinator, and enter into a Scheduling Coordinator Agreement with the CAISO, which will satisfy the obligation to enter into a Scheduling Coordinator Agreement under Section 4.5.1 with regard to its representation of the EDAM Load Serving Entity.

 An EDAM Load Serving Entity Scheduling Coordinator may represent more than one EDAM Load Serving Entity or a Market Participant other than an EDAM Load Serving Entity, but only if it enters into a Scheduling Coordinator Agreement under Section 4.5.1 with regard to such Market Participant.
+However, an EDAM Load Serving Entity Scheduling Coordinator may not also be an EDAM Entity Scheduling Coordinator unless the EDAM Load Serving Entity Scheduling Coordinator either is a transmission provider subject to the standards of conduct set forth in 18 C.F.R. § 358, a governmental entity that agrees to comply with standards of conduct equivalent to those set forth in 18 C.F.R. § 358, or a generation-only balancing authority that has implemented procedures equivalent to the protections offered under the standards of conduct that specifically include procedures addressing the no-conduit rule to preclude non-public transmission function information that may be received from being passed to employees that satisfy the definition of a “Marketing Function Employee”.

-An EDAM Load Serving Entity Scheduling Coordinator must (a) perform the obligations of an EDAM Load Serving Entity Scheduling Coordinator under the applicable Scheduling Coordinator Agreement and Section 33, (b) perform the obligations of a Scheduling Coordinator under the provisions of the CAISO Tariff described in Section 33.1, (c) ensure that the entity it represents has obtained authorization from the EDAM Entity and secured any transmission service necessary to participate in the Extended Day-Ahead Market under the terms of the applicable EDAM Transmission Service Provider tariff, and (d) register in the manner set forth in the Business Practice Manual for the Extended Day-Ahead Market the EDAM Demand that it represents, provide such information to the EDAM Entity Scheduling Coordinator, and update such information with the CAISO in a timely manner.
+An EDAM Load Serving Entity Scheduling Coordinator must (a) perform the obligations of an EDAM Load Serving Entity Scheduling Coordinator under the applicable Scheduling Coordinator Agreement and Section 33, (b) perform the obligations of a Scheduling Coordinator under the provisions of the CAISO Tariff described in Section 33.1, (c) ensure that Load it represents has secured any transmission service necessary to participate in the Extended Day-Ahead Market under the terms of the applicable EDAM Transmission Service Provider tariff, and (d) register the EDAM Demand that it represents in the manner set forth in the Business Practice Manual for the Extended Day-Ahead Market, provide such information to the EDAM Entity Scheduling Coordinator, and update such information with the CAISO in a timely manner.

-33.4.7 Scheduling Coordinator Representation
+33.4.8 Scheduling Coordinator Representation

-An EDAM Entity Scheduling Coordinator or EDAM Resource Scheduling Coordinator must have a one-to-one relationship with an EIM Entity or EIM Participating Resource it represents in the Energy Imbalance Market to ensure that participation in the Day-Ahead Market correlates directly with participation in the Real-Time Market.
-An EDAM Load Serving Entity Scheduling Coordinator will be responsible for Settlement of the Demand in the Energy Imbalance Market it represents and, if the Demand it represents is associated with an EIM Sub-Entity, it must have a one-to-one relationship with the EIM Sub-Entity.
+An EDAM Entity Scheduling Coordinator or EDAM Resource Scheduling Coordinator must have the same scope for its Extended Day-Ahead Market participation as it has for the corresponding relationship with the EIM Entity or EIM Participating Resource it also represents in the Energy Imbalance Market, i.e., the scope of participation in the Day-Ahead Market must correlate directly with the scope of participation in the Real-Time Market to ensure alignment of Scheduling Coordinator responsibilities in the CAISO Markets.
+Similarly, an EDAM Load Serving Entity Scheduling Coordinator will be responsible for Settlement of the Demand in the Energy Imbalance Market it represents and, if the Demand it represents is associated with an EIM Sub-Entity, it must have the same scope of representation as an EIM Sub-Entity in the Energy Imbalance Market.

 33.5 [Not Used]